ag-grid/ag-grid/SUPPORT_AND_MAINTENANCE.md

 issue is not due to inexperience of the raiser.
 In other words, the ticket should not be due to the core problem the raiser is not proficient enough in Javascript or other related technologies.

-7. Service Limitations; Limitation of Liability
+4.Service Limitations; Limitation of Liability

-ag-Grid Ltd shall be responsible for providing Services to the extent that the issue is caused by (a) Customer’s misuse, improper use, mis-configuration, alteration, or damage to the Software; (b) Customer’s use of the Software with any hardware or software not supplied or supported by ag-Grid Ltd; (c) Customer’s failure to install an update to the Software if such update would have resolved the issue; or (d) uses in a manner not in accordance with the Agreement.
+ag-Grid Ltd shall not be responsible for providing Services to the extent that the issue is caused by (a) Customer’s misuse, improper use, mis-configuration, alteration, or damage to the Software; (b) Customer’s use of the Software with any hardware or software not supplied or supported by ag-Grid Ltd; (c) Customer’s failure to install an update to the Software if such update would have resolved the issue; or (d) uses in a manner not in accordance with the Agreement.